 - Sinus X-Ray.
 Although the CT scan and MRI provide more details, your doctor may use this test if your symptoms seem to indicate sinus problems.

 - EEG.
-Electroencephalogram is not a standard part of a headache evaluation, but may be performed if seizures occur with the headaches.
+Electroencephalogram is not a standard part of a headache evaluation, but may be performed if your doctor suspects you are having seizures.

 - Eye Exam.
 An eye pressure test performed by an eye doctor (ophthalmologist) will rule out glaucoma or pressure on the optic nerve as a cause of headaches.